 Intropaste Side Effects

-Generic Name: barium sulfate
+Generic name: barium sulfate

-You should check with your doctor immediately if any of these side effects occur when taking barium sulfate:
+Check with your doctor or nurse immediately if any of the following side effects occur while taking barium sulfate:

 - constipation (severe, continuing)

 - tightness in the chest